Open Accessibility Menu

 How is sciatica treated?

-According to the Academy of Orthopaedic Surgeons, 80% to 90% of patients with sciatica get better over time without surgery, typically within several weeks.
-At North Oaks Orthopaedic Specialty Center, spine specialists Dr. Matthew Lafleur & Physician Assistant Marc Pitre, work together to provide sciatica patients with the best plan of treatment.
+According to the Academy of Orthopedic Surgeons, 80% to 90% of patients with sciatica get better over time without surgery, typically within several weeks.
+At North Oaks Orthopedic Specialty Center, spine specialists Dr. Matthew Lafleur & Physician Assistant Marc Pitre, work together to provide sciatica patients with the best plan of treatment.
 One of the best treatments for sciatica pain is continuing to be active.
 Sitting or standing in a stationary position for long periods of time can cause discomfort and inflammation to the roots of the sciatic nerve.
 If you have to sit for longer periods of times, set a timer to take shorts walks throughout the day.
 Physicians or providers will sometimes prescribe other forms of non-surgical treatments to help ease the pain.

 • Nonsteroidal anti-inflammatory drugs